CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-The best mountain bike for beginners is the Co-op Cycles DRT 1.1 with 27.5″ wheels.
-It’s affordable, suitable for men and women, and offers the best price-value ratio of all bikes in this selection.
-Additionally, it features disc brakes for effective stopping power and a Shimano Tourney groupset with 21 gears that always allow you to find the right gear.
+Co-op Cycles DRT 1.1 is a popular mountain bike for beginners.
+It’s affordable, suitable for men and women, and offers a good price-value ratio.
+Additionally, it has disc brakes for effective stopping power and a Shimano Tourney groupset with 21 gears that always allow you to find the right gear.
+On the other hand, it has 27.5″ wheels (29-inch are more popular) and a 3X drivetrain, which is becoming obsolete.

 What Are the Best Mountain Bikes for Beginners?

-The best MTB for beginners are affordable, have a suspended front fork, components from Shimano, and enough gears to tackle various terrains and gradients.
+The best MTBs for beginners are affordable, have a suspended front fork, components from Shimano, and enough gears to tackle various terrains and gradients.

 They also shouldn’t be expensive (sub $1000), so you avoid spending money on a sport you may not enjoy (but I hope you will!).